CSS2 declarations

 Default browser on Nokia N950, MeeGo Harmattan 1.2

 Originally slated as Symbian’s successor, MeeGo was ousted in favour of Windows Phone.
 Some devices were sold, however, and a Finnish company is trying to re-start MeeGo under the name Sailfish.
-And who knows?
-Ex-Nokia people have good operator contacts.
+Also, rumour has it that Nokia is quietly hiring back ex-MeeGo people, so a Nokia-based restart is not entirely impossible.

 Anna